-We at the Counseling Center recognize that these college years are both exciting and stressful.
+We at UMass Lowell Counseling Services (UMLCS) recognize that these college years are both exciting and stressful.
 Rest assured our goals are quite similar to what you envision your child taking away from their UMass Lowell experience.
 We aim to empower our students to take full advantage of their time here by getting the most they can out of the resources offered and most importantly, out of the education available.

-We hope to see all UMass Lowell students reach their full academic potential and know that during times of stress, anxiety and emotional distress, academics suffer.
-Our counselors are available to support students during these times and guide them.
-We work with students keeping the core goal of teaching the student how to manage their emotions in times of stress and how to communicate.
+We hope to see all UMass Lowell students reach their full academic potential.
+However, during times of stress, anxiety, or emotional distress, academics can suffer.
+Our clinicians are available to support students during these times.

 As parents, this may be a time of transition.
 You may be used to having the ability to call your child’s school and speaking to teachers and other professionals.
-In the Counseling Center, due to Massachusetts state laws and ethical guidelines provided by the American Counseling Association and the American Psychological Association, if your child meets with a counselor we will not inform their parents or release any confidential information discussed.
+In the Counseling Center, due to Massachusetts state laws and professional ethical guidelines, if your child meets with a UMLCS clinician we will not inform their parents or release any confidential information discussed.

 Transitioning from high school to college: